 The Bank's exposure to the risk of changes in market interest rates relates primarily to mismatches in the Bank's assets and liabilities.
 The Bank's policy is to measure and manage interest rate risk exposure in earnings and economic value perspectives.
 This is done through the use of interest rate swap agreements as disclosed in Note 20.
 The Bank analyses interest rate shock scenarios to estimate the impact of changes in interest rates on both the annual earnings at risk and the economic value of the Bank's equity at risk.
-The Bank's policy is to limit the variation in annual net interest income caused by a 1% increase (decrease) in market interest rates to 5% of shareholders' equity.
+The Bank's policy is to limit the variation in annual net interest income caused by a 1% increase (decrease) in market interest to 5% of annual net interest income.
+In addition, the Bank's policy limits the change in the Bank's economic value caused by a 1% increase (decrease) in market interest rates to 5% of shareholders' equity.

-As at October 31, 2021, with other variables unchanged, an increase (decrease) of 1% in interest rates would (decrease) increase annualized net income before tax by approximately (\$1,091) \$1,091 thousand.
+As at October 31, 2022, with other variables unchanged, an increase (decrease) of 1% in interest rates would (decrease) increase annualized net income before tax by approximately (\$99) \$ 99 thousand.
 Management continues to monitor this internal test and expects to be onside in the near future.